 The region and Östersund were therefore the primary location and HC Holmberg and his wife also moved there.
 He was awarded his doctorate at Karolinska Institutet in 2005 and was employed by Mid Sweden University the following year.
 At the time a project was under way on campus led by the Jämtland-Härjedalen sports federation.
 The sport movement had initiated an EU-funded project focusing on using sport as a regional development factor.

 "To begin with we conducted tests on a small treadmill for roller skiers in a nondescript building on the outskirts of the university.
-The sports federation had great ambitions and wanted more and with the support of visiting professor at Mid Sweden University Bengt Saltin an opportunity was provided to create the National Winter Sports Centre as a formal part of Mid Sweden University," says HC Holmberg.
+The sports federation had great ambitions and wanted more and with the support of visiting professor at Mid Sweden University Bengt Saltin an opportunity was provided to create the Swedish Winter Sports Centre as a formal part of Mid Sweden University," says HC Holmberg.

 "Our approach was that we were located in an attractive environment, we had the equipment, and we had many active skiers.
 We did a lot and had enormous enthusiasm."